-8.4 Therefore, where flush-mounted accessories penetrate each face of a 30 minute fire separating or loadbearing plasterboard lined wall within the same cavity space (that is, the gap between two studs), each accessory should be fitted with a back box that incorporates integral fire protection, or be fitted with a proprietary fire protection pad, unless evidence of the fire resistance performance of the accessories is available.
+- 8.3.
+The risks associated with fire penetrating through flush-mounted accessories are significant when they penetrate a 30 minute fire-resisting loadbearing stud wall, 'back-to-back' with other accessories in the same cavity (or interlinked cavities). - 8.4.
+Therefore, where flush-mounted accessories penetrate each face of a 30 minute fire separating or loadbearing plasterboard lined wall within the same cavity space each accessory should be fitted with a back box that incorporates integral fire protection, or be fitted with a proprietary fire protection pad, unless evidence of the fire resistance performance of the accessories is available.